nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * `CommandBox` - responsible for gathering the user's command input.
 * `HelpWindow` - responsible for the graphical display of the help window.
 * `ListViewPanel` - responsible for the graphical display of the **list view panels**.
-  * 1 each for patients, vaccinations and appointments
+  * 1 each for patients, vaccinations and appointments.
 * `ResultDisplay` - responsible for displaying messages to the user.

 The classes mentioned above are only initialized when `fillInnerParts()` method of `MainWindow` is called.
 The object diagram below show the state after `fillInnerParts()` has been called.